chetnachaudhari/data_monolith/pyspark/local_setup.md

+# THIS IS JUST ANOTHER WAY TO INSTALL DELTA

-# Steps to setup local docker image to work on pyspark and delta
+## Steps to setup local docker image to work on pyspark and delta
 1. Install Docker desktop
 2. Install Java
 3. Start docker desktop and login to docker hub